TonyMerlin/M2-ProductFinder/README.md

 Drill-down product finder for Magento 2.4.5+.
 Admin-driven sections, attribute mapping, price slider, and results page with optional layered navigation.

+#v2.0.3

+Change: change save profile message to be more instructive

 #v2.0.2